Biography

 A Bennington College and National Theater Institute graduate, Betsy is a member of the Ensemble Studio Theatre where she's had many workshop productions and performed her one-woman 1-act, Darleen Dances (excerpt published in Moving Parts, Viking Penguin 1992, complete play published in Girl Stories & Game Plays).

-Other published fiction: "The Site Cleaner," Fahmidan Journal; "The Square Dance Rap," Playing with a Full Deck; "Cost of Care," Abandon Journal; "The Shanglers," New Plays by Women; “The Last Available Burial Ground on Manhattan Island,” At Rise magazine; "Pose Please," Silo magazine (1993); “May 4, 1970,” Viet Nam War Generation Journal (Dec.
+Other published fiction: Cats on a Pole excerpt in Books & Pieces; "The Site Cleaner," Fahmidan Journal; "The Square Dance Rap," Playing with a Full Deck; "Cost of Care," Abandon Journal; "The Shanglers," New Plays by Women; “The Last Available Burial Ground on Manhattan Island,” At Rise magazine; "Pose Please," Silo magazine (1993); “May 4, 1970,” Viet Nam War Generation Journal (Dec.
 2002) and included in Girl Stories & Game Plays (see links, right); “Jakey, Get Out of the Buggy,” Chronogram (Feb.
 2003) and included in Girl Stories & Game Plays (see links, right), "The Hearing," Epiphany (spring 2005) and included in Monologues, Sketches, Scenes, Short Plays e-book (see "Monologues" page on toolbar, above).

-Coming soon, essays/stories in winter 2024 Oh Reader and November's Books & Pieces magazine.
+Coming soon, essays in winter 2024 Oh Reader and Broadview magazine.

 Betsy has had an eclectic career.
 She served as an editor and promotional consultant to the Ringing Rocks Foundation on their Profiles of Healing book/digital recording series; she was a publishing associate at Parabola (magazine and books); and she is currently freelancing as a writer/editor/book doctor (see Editing Services), and has had many other jobs ... other lives ... in no particular order: